---

 ```

-The `state_gas_reservoir` holds gas that exceeds the [EIP-7825](./eip-7825.md)'s budget.
-The two counters operate as follows:
+The gas counters operate as follows:

 - The `GAS` opcode returns `gas_left` only (excluding the reservoir).